Spencer Torkelson Player Props: Tigers vs. Twins

-Spencer Torkelson -- with a slugging percentage of .526 in his past 10 games, including three home runs -- will be in action for the Detroit Tigers versus the Minnesota Twins, with Sonny Gray on the hill, on June 15 at 7:10 PM ET.
+Spencer Torkelson -- with a slugging percentage of .487 in his past 10 games, including two home runs -- will be in action for the Detroit Tigers against the Minnesota Twins, with Joe Ryan on the mound, on June 16 at 8:10 PM ET.

 Spencer Torkelson Game Info & Props vs. the Twins